otrv4/otrv4/otrv4.md

    Profile.
 It should be 4 byte unsigned value, big-endian.
 2. A 4-byte instance tag to use as the Client Profile owner's instance tag.

-Then, assemble:
+Then, generate:

 1. Client Profile's identifier.
 2. Client Profile owner's instance tag.
 3. Client's Ed448 long-term public keys.
-In the case that more than one Ed448 long-term public key is found, include first the older long-term public key followed by the newer ones.
+In the case that more than one Ed448 long-term public key is found, include first the older long-term public keys followed by the newer ones.
 4. Versions: a string corresponding to the user's supported OTR versions.
    A Client Profile can advertise multiple OTR versions.
 The format is described